Sierra Nevada Range, California

 Arnold, Bear Valley, Markleeville - GAS

 Quick Ride: Sierra Nevada mountain pass much loved by riders with super-fun one-lane section at the summit.
-Very steep grades and connects to Hwy 89 Monitor Pass.
+Very steep grades and connects to Highway 89 Monitor Pass.

 Riding Ebbetts Pass